Home> Information Services> Technology> Captioning Links

 Captioning Information

-Captioning is the text display of spoken words projected on a screen (such as a television screen or LCD).
-Captioning allows the viewer to follow dialogue by reading text.
+Captioning is the text display of spoken words projected on a screen (such as a television screen or LCD) which allows the viewer to follow dialogue by reading text.

 The Federal Communications Commission (FCC) can provide more information about captioning and how it affects you.
 The FCC website also includes information on issues related to hearing aids, relay services and web accessibility (Section 508).